greeve/cv/index.md

 ## Institutional Service

+- May 2021 - Present, Member of the Change Management for Authoritative Data Working Group
-- April 2021 - Present, Member of the [HBLL][hbll] Digital Metadata Librarian Hiring Committee
+- April 2021 - Present, Member of the [HBLL][hbll] Digital Metadata Librarian Search and Screen Committee
 - January 2021 - Present, Chair of the the [HBLL][hbll] Scholarship Committee
+- February 2020 - Present, Member of the OCLC Entity Management Advisory Group
 - September 2019 – Present, Member of the [HBLL][hbll] Scientific Merit Review Committee
 - January 2019 – Present, Convener of the [HBLL][hbll] Metadata Management Working Group
 - January 2019 - Present, Member of the [HBLL][hbll] Library System Management Committe